 Dinners must be ordered a day in advance and are served at 7 pm.
 We are not licensed to serve alcohol and guests are asked to observe our no alcohol request.
+We can serve 8 guests dinner.
 For weddings or parties a liquor license must be obtained by the patron and a bartender with a license must be employed.

 Thank ewe for considering The Fat Ewe!